jpcmp3/jpcmp3/README.md

 ### I'm a CS graduate always looking for new opportunities to utilize my programming skills to solve real-world problems.
 ### I'm a fullstack web developer who loves learning and building things!
+### Currently working on a master's degree in Digital marketing and Web design.
+### Learning Laravel and React.

 ## Languages and tools I use
 <a href="https://skillicons.dev">